UtrechtUniversity/yoda/docs/design/processes/publication-process.md

 	- Flag package for retry

 **Step 11:** Secure copy metadata for Yoda MOAI server
-- Use secure copy to push combi XML to MOAI server
+- Use secure copy to push combi JSON to MOAI server
 - On failure:
 	- Flag package for retry